We are on hand to help answer your queries

 No. The route is set along quieter roads so there is less traffic (and they’re more beautiful).
 You must still cycle sensibly and safely and obey the Highway Code in order to avoid accidents.

 The level of training required will vary depending on the individual.
-We provide riders with the choice of training plans (novice, intermediate and advance) to get ant level of rider into shape to enjoy and complete the ride.
+We provide riders with the choice of training plans (novice, intermediate and advance) to get any level of rider into shape to enjoy and complete the ride.

 As well as training plans, each of our monthly emails will include a section on responsible riding.
 It is important to remember that the key factor of training is to get out on the bike as much as you can, as well as learning key skills that you will need for the ride.
-Therefore it is also recommendable for riders to get some practice group riding, train on undulating terrain and perhaps have a go at a multi-day sportive such as the Dulux Trade London Revolution 2019.
+Therefore it is also recommendable for riders to get some practice group riding, train on undulating terrain and perhaps have a go at a multi-day sportive such as the Dulux London Revolution 2020.

 Each day the route will be open for a 12 hour period each day.
 Therefore, you need to be able to cycle around 10 mph as a minimum.
 If this sounds like a stretch for you, we recommend following the event training plan provided to you as part of the package.